hku-ect/BioDataKit/README.md

 # Bio Data Kit

-A accesible setup of enviro boards on a Raspberry Pi.
+Accesible setup of enviro boards on a Raspberry Pi.
 The enviro boards can monitor:

 * temperature
 * humidity